Pieve di Sant'Antonio Abate

 - E_UNESCO_HERITAGE

-The church of Saint Anthony the Abbot is situated on a basalt spur called "la Frata," between the towns of Vestenanova and Vestenavecchia.
+The church of Saint Anthony the Abbot is located on a basalt spur called “la Frata”, between the villages of Vestenanova and Vestenavecchia.

-The façade is simple, with a gabled structure characteristic of country Romanesque architecture.
-In the center is an arched portal with contours in local limestone and simple molded capitals, crowned by a small circular oculus.
-A protruding cornice concludes the front, marking the line of the roof's slopes.
+The façade is simple, gabled, with typical features of rural Romanesque architecture.
+In the center, there is an arched portal with outlines in local limestone and capitals with simple molding, topped by a small circular oculus.
+An overhanging cornice concludes the front, marking the line of the roof’s slopes.

 Opening times